 - 1. Advise the child not to respond to the message. - 2.
-Refer to relevant policies including e-safety anti-bullying and PSHE and apply appropriate sanctions. - 3.
+Refer to relevant policies including Online Safety anti-bullying and PSHE and apply appropriate sanctions. - 3.
 Secure and preserve any evidence. - 4.
 Inform the sender's e-mail service provider. - 5.
 Notify parents of the children involved. - 6.
 Consider delivering a parent workshop for the school community. - 7.
 Inform the police if necessary. - 8.
-Inform the LA e-safety officer.
+Inform the LA Online Safety officer.